-It is the policy of the board to provide all applicants for employment with equal employment opportunities and to provide current employees with training, compensation, promotion, and other benefits of employment without regard to race, color, religion, national origin, military affiliation, genetic information, sex, age, or disability, except when sex, age, or physical requirements are essential occupational qualifications.
+It is the policy of the board to provide all applicants for employment with equal employment opportunities and to provide current employees with training, compensation, promotion, and other benefits of employment without regard to race, color, religion, national origin, military affiliation, genetic information, sex (including pregnancy, childbirth, sexual orientation, and gender identity), age (40 or older), or disability, except when sex, age, or physical requirements are essential occupational qualifications.
 All candidates will be evaluated on their merits and qualifications for positions.
 All employment decisions will be consistent with the board's objective of providing students with the opportunity to receive a sound basic education, as required by state law.